Relief from Admissions

 Determine the legal deadline to serve the motion on the other parties or their attorneys

 Service by mail: 16 court days before hearing PLUS five calendar days before the hearing (more if the mailing address is outside California).
 (CCP § 1005).
-The server can fill out Proof of Service by First-Class Mail—Civil.
+The server should fill out Proof of Service by First-Class Mail—Civil.

 “Calendar days” include weekends and holidays, but if the final day lands on a weekend or holiday, it is pushed back to the previous court day.

-Make a note on your calendar to have the motion served by mail before the deadline.
+Make a note on your calendar to have the motion served by mail before the mail deadline.
 If you miss the mail deadline, you can still have the motion served by personal service up until 16 court days before the hearing.
 If you miss that deadline, you will have to cancel your court date and start over.

 2

 A request to deem an opposing party’s admissions true is made through a motion.

 A motion is a request to the judge to issue an order of some sort.
 A written motion consists of four parts (the Notice of Motion and Motion are combined):

-• Points and Authorities; and
+- Memorandum of Points and Authorities; and

 The Notice of Motion lets the opposing party know when and where the motion is scheduled to be heard, while the Motion lets the court and the opposing party know what is being requested.
-The Points and Authorities explains to the court and the opposing party the legal basis of the motion, while the Declaration provides evidence, sworn under penalty of perjury, supporting the motion.
+The Memorandum of Points and Authorities explains to the court and the opposing party the legal basis of the motion, while the Declaration provides evidence, sworn under penalty of perjury, supporting the motion.

 3